Skip to main content

 Note: the guideline may also be applied to areas where monoclonal antibodies are prepared under aseptic conditions in laminar flow hoods.

-Implementation of the guidelines will continue to be supported by the National Health & Safety Function (NHSF).
+Implementation of the guidelines will continue to be supported by the National Health and Safety Function (NHSF).

 Resources to support you in implementation: